And a Vespa shall lead them all...

 When we want to venture a bit further, there's Grackle Coffee Co. and Steeltown Garage.
 We also head out to Back Road Motor Coffee in Mississauga, especially for their recurring Thursday night motorcycle social event.

-The rise of scootering across Ontario
+The Rise of Scootering Across Ontario

 Peace on the Open Rode: Mad Bastard Scooter Rally 2019 // Photo Credit: Georgette Peters

-I am hoping that the 2022 riding season brings more opportunities for venturing farther and bringing the community closer together once again.
+I am hoping that the coming riding season brings more opportunities for venturing farther and bringing the community closer together once again.
 I am optimistic to have the honour yet again to ride with the Amazons Motorcycle Club as an ally in a full Pride Parade, with all the positivity and excitement of the crowd.

-I would love to plan a proper riding vacation for a couple weeks, to venture further north in Ontario, with various stops along the way to explore and hike when my legs need a stretch and take in the scenery.
+I would love to plan a proper riding vacation for a couple of weeks, to venture further north in Ontario, with various stops along the way to explore and hike when my legs need a stretch and take in the scenery.
 I am hoping to make it to Freedom Machine in Durham, Ontario next year and lure some of my Piper Dove crew along for the adventure.

-Thinking bigger, it would be a wonderful and exciting challenge to return to the Canadian east coast but via two wheels instead of four or by plane like I have done in the past.
+Thinking bigger, it would be a wonderful and exciting challenge to return to the Canadian East Coast but via two wheels instead of four or by plane like I have done in the past.
 I love the scenery, the food and the friendly people of this part of our country and I feel that riding there with my trusty Vespa would give me a new perspective and more opportunities to interact with others along the way.

 In the meantime, I look forward to more adventures with my partner in crime, Mondo, along with my scooter crew for the rest of the season, including a Halloween ride and remain hopeful for next season to take me further and cross off a few bucket-list treks.

-Happy riding all—stay safe.
+Happy riding all!

 About Georgette Peters